awsdocs/amazon-detective-admin-guide/doc_source/detective-disabling.md

 ## Disabling Detective \(Detective API, AWS CLI\)<a name="disable-from-api"></a>

 You can disable Amazon Detective from the Detective API or the AWS Command Line Interface\.
+To get the ARN of your behavior graph to use in the request, use the [https://docs.aws.amazon.com/detective/latest/APIReference/API_ListGraphs.html](https://docs.aws.amazon.com/detective/latest/APIReference/API_ListGraphs.html) operation\.

 **To disable Detective \(Detective API, AWS CLI\)**
 + **Detective API:** Use the [https://docs.aws.amazon.com/detective/latest/APIReference/API_DeleteGraph.html](https://docs.aws.amazon.com/detective/latest/APIReference/API_DeleteGraph.html) operation\.
 You must provide the graph ARN\.